 Examining the eliminated data scenario closer revealed a pattern in the performance of the estimation method.
 The eliminated data scenario simulations were divided and plotted based on whether the estimation method projected the simulation rebuilt (65 simulations) or failed to rebuild (35 simulations) by the end of the management period.
 To allow comparison, the estimates from the full data scenario were also divided into the same two groups and plotted.
 The estimated spawning biomasses were considerably less that the true values in the first assessment year (Figs. 6b [white]) for the 35 simulations that were estimated not to be rebuilt by the end of the management period.
 The underestimates of spawning biomass (Fig. 6b [white]) were driven by estimates of steepness that were much less than the true value in the first assessment (Fig. 6d [white]).
 Data collection for the eliminated data scenario did not resume until the stock was projected rebuilt, and in the absence of new data, the underestimates of steepness resulted in the estimation method perceiving a less productive stock requiring an extended period to rebuild to the target biomass.
-However, with full data present, estimated quantities (spawning biomass and steepness) improved for this subset of simulations and were median unbiased (The term "median unbiased" will be used to define cases in which the median of the relative errors equals zero) by the end of the management period (Fig. 6a and 6c [white]).
-In contrast, the simulations that were project to have successfully rebuilt for the eliminated data scenario, estimated steepness values that were greater than the true value (Figs. 6d [grey]).
+However, with full data present, estimated quantities (spawning biomass and steepness) improved for this subset of simulations and were median unbiased (the term "median unbiased" will be used to define cases in which the median of the relative errors equals zero) by the end of the management period (Fig. 6a and 6c [white]).
+In contrast, the simulations that were projected to have successfully rebuilt for the eliminated data scenario, estimated steepness values that were greater than the true value (Figs. 6d [grey]).

 The estimates of steepness varied across data scenarios.
 The full data scenario resulted in median unbiased estimates by the end of the management period (Fig. 7a).
 In contrast, the median of the estimates of steepness for the reduced data scenario were greater than the true steepness during the management period (Fig. 7b).
 The eliminated data scenario had the highest among-simulation variability among estimates of steepness during the management period (Fig. 7c) due to the mixture of rebuilt and not rebuilt stocks.

-The median number of years estimated for the stocks to recover to the target biomass for the full data scenario was longer the median recovery year within the operating model (Table 2).
+The median number of years estimated for the stocks to recover to the target biomass for the full data scenario was longer than the median recovery year within the operating model (Table 2).
 In contrast, both the reduced and eliminated data scenarios had shorter median recovery times compared to the operating model (Table 2).
 The contrast in estimated recovery times across the data scenarios was related to the average catch obtained during rebuilding along with the bias and variability of estimates.
-The median relative spawning biomass for full data scenario was less than zero with low among-simulation variability (compared to the other data scenarios) for all assessment years, resulting in estimates that predicted constant rebuilding but at a slower rate than the true stock (Fig. 4a).
-In contrast, the reduced data scenario had higher variability over time (within-simulation) across the estimates of the relative spawning biomass (Fig. 4b).
+The median error associated with relative spawning biomass for the full data scenario was less than zero, with low among-simulation variability (compared to the other data scenarios) for all assessment years, resulting in estimates that predicted constant rebuilding but at a slower rate than the true stock (Fig. 4a).
+In contrast, the reduced data scenario had higher variability over time (i.e. within-simulation) across the estimates of the relative spawning biomass (Fig. 4b).
 The variability of estimates between assessments resulted in stocks being estimated recovered earlier than was the case in the operating model due to estimation error driven by the limited composition samples during rebuilding.